-Returns the lower triangular part of submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1.
+Returns the lower triangular part of submatrix A(imin:imax,jmin:jmax), optionally rescaling row/col indices to the range 1:imax-imin+1,1:jmax-jmin+1 and returing the complementary upper triangle.

 diag Include diagonals up to this one; diag=1 means the first superdiagonal, diag=-1 means the first subdiagonal.
 Default 0.